Protecting spin squeezing from decoherence: Effects of environment

 \section{Effects of environment}

-The quantum advantages of using spin squeezing in quantum metrology are challenged by the decoherence caused by the inevitable interactions of systems with their environments.
-It has been found that the system-environment interplay caused by the inherent non-Markovian nature can induce diverse characters absent in the Born-Markov approximation \cite{PhysRevA.81.052330,PhysRevLett.109.170402,PhysRevLett.121.220403,RevModPhys.88.021002,LI20181}.
+The advantages of spin squeezing in quantum metrology are challenged by the ubiquitous decoherence in the quantum world.
+It has been found that the system-environment interplay caused by the inherent non-Markovian nature can induce diverse characters absent in the Born-Markov approximation \cite{PhysRevA.81.052330,PhysRevLett.109.170402,PhysRevLett.121.220403}.
 To reveal the practical performance of spin squeezing in Ramsey spectroscopy, we go beyond the widely used Born-Markov approximation and investigate the impact of dissipative decoherence on spin squeezing.

-We consider each spin coupled to their own dissipative environment.
-The Hamiltonian of the total system is $\hat{H}=\sum_{l=1}^N\hat{H}_l$ with
+We consider that each of $N$ spins initially in $|\Psi_{\text{OAT}}\rangle$ or $|\Psi_{\text{TAT}}\rangle$ is coupled to a dissipative environment.
+We ignore the decoherence during the state preparation due to its very short time duration \cite{PhysRevA.108.062611,Schulte2020ramsey}.
+Note that even if decoherence affects state preparation so that the initial state deviates away from $|\Psi_{\text{OAT}}\rangle$ or $|\Psi_{\text{TAT}}\rangle$, the physics discussed below would not change.
+The Hamiltonian of the global system is $\hat{H}=\sum_{l=1}^N\hat{H}_l$ with